 Sharon is an experienced writer with her own blog and the St. Louis Post-Dispatch's religion blog.
 A wife and mother to 5 kids, she in on staff with her church and enjoys running, coffee, and good books.
 A bit of an activist around certain topics (politics, religion, sexuality, gender), Sharon looks to cinema for the empathy and fun it can provide.
 “I believe art is a gift from a good Creator.
 Sometimes Christians are suspicious of film, but I find that thoughtful engagement with movies has been a means of personal and spiritual growth for me.
 I hope my involvement with Zeke helps others to have a similar experience with film!”

 Taylor Blake is a life-long film aficionado.
 Ever since she saw The Lion King in theatres at age 2, she was hooked—initially on every Simba and Nala stuffed animal she could find, later on any great movie she could find.
-She graduated with a B.A. in Journalism from Taylor University, where she also dabbled in film courses and got a discounted ride to the Sundance Film Festival.
+She graduated with a B.A. in Journalism from Taylor University.